eazzyLEE/g2i-trivia/README.md

 # g2i-trivia
-A 10-question, true or false, trivia app made with React Native for G2i
+A 10-question, true or false, trivia app made with React Native- G2i assessment

 ## Prerequisites
 - [Nodejs](https://nodejs.org/en/) (Best to use along with [yarn](https://yarnpkg.com) for this project)